Nikon Coolpix A vs Olympus E-PL8

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Coolpix A and Olympus PEN E-PL8 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-PL8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Coolpix A does not offer wifi capability.
+In contrast, the Coolpix A does not provide wifi capability.

 Both the Coolpix A and the E-PL8 have been discontinued, but can regularly be found used on eBay.
 The E-PL8 was replaced by the Olympus E-PL9, while the Coolpix A does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.